Home / 6WIND Solutions / Configuring 6WIND’s vRouter: CLI and NETCONF/YANG-based Management Engine

 Automation and orchestration are key in modern networking deployments as we showed in a previous blog.
 Centralized management frameworks provide deployment, license management, monitoring and analytics, configuration and lifecycle management of network services.
-These network services are provided by virtual routers, or vRouters, that must therefore implement the right APIs in order to be properly managed.
+These network services are provided by Virtual Border Routers, or vRouters, that must therefore implement the right APIs in order to be properly managed.

 At 6WIND, we are making our vRouters ready for integration with such next-gen management frameworks.